How to avoid an “Average Wedding” Reception

 Quality, personalised entertainment is the key to producing a wedding reception which is fun, memorable and unique.
 Adding a different twist to your Introductions, Toasts, Entrances, Cake Cutting, First Dance and Big finish will achieve a wedding reception which the guests will be talking about long after the day is over.

 To help anyone planning a wedding reception I have created a web site which will help steer planners in the right direction.
 There is also a directory of specially trained Wedding Party Hosts who can answer questions and make suggestions.
 More importantly they can explain what often occurs at a McWedding and show how this can be avoided.

 So my advice would be, stop worrying about the table decorations, the chair covers and the favors.
 Start looking at who is going to Host the event.
-Who is going to take responsibilty for your guests?
+Who is going to take responsibility for your guests?
 Who is going to represent you and entertain your guests?
 How are you going to get everyone involved and a part of the celebration?

 Choose the right Party Host and entertainment and you can relax and enjoy the day.
-Many brides have testified that “Peace of Mind” was one of the most important factors in the planning process.
+Many brides have testified that “Peace of Mind” was one oaf the most important factors in the planning process.
 No bride wants to feel anxious or uncomfortable on her wedding day, so why do so many put themselves through unnecessary torture.
 Giving priority to what people value and employing the right host will provide the peace of mind which will enable her to relax and enjoy her special day.

 More information and ideas can be found here.